 In the 1980s, we looked a whole lot different.
 This was the decade of leg warmers, synthesizers, big hair, and boom boxes.
 A time when MTV actually played good music and when people spent hours playing with a multi-colored puzzle cube.
 A gallon of gas would cost about $1.00 and parachute pants were a thing.
 Your favorite pair of kicks were probably Reebok Hightops or Converse Chucks.
 The Dukes of Hazard, Three’s Company, and Alice might have been some of your favorite shows (if you could adjust the rabbit ears just right).
 The internet wasn't really much of a thing yet since Al Gore hadn't invented it yet.
 Smart phones were the size of bricks and just as useful.
 Jessie’s Girl was playing on the radio and sounded pretty gnarly, err…cool.
 Our current owners weren't even born yet, so a lot of the references and jokes from this time go unnoticed.

 In the 90s, we sold beanie babies and yo-yos (the fidget spinners of today).
 Our Spotify playlist was an entire aisle of CDs (small, shiny frisbees you used to stick in your computer).
 The “Save” button on Microsoft Word made sense.
-Fanny packs and light-up shoes were the pinnacle of fashion.
+Fanny packs (which we still sell for some reason) and light-up shoes were the pinnacle of fashion.
 The best cutting-edge video game graphics consisted primarily of large, colored blocks and the greatest threat was usually dysentery.
 If you could do “The Macarena,” chat with you friends on AOL, or tolerate a couple Black Cherry Warheads in your mouth at onetime, then you had some serious street cred going.
 Ferbies and Tamagotchis taught you the true definition of responsibility…and paranoia.
 Friendships were made and lost through Super Smash Brothers and Pokemon cards (…I want to be the very best, like no one ever was…).
 Sock’em Boppers gave you a legitimate excuse to beat your siblings and friends.
 “All Star,” “Tubthumping,” or “Blue (Da Ba Dee)” was briefly your jam.
 Unlike the comfort colors we have today, most of our Purdue themed clothing items came it various stunning shades of white, beige, and grey.

 In the early 2000s, we hosted playmates (we'll miss you Hef) and we became a drive-thru...by accident.
 Popping your collar seemed like a totally cool thing to do while texting on your slick, Razr flip phone.
 Busting out and singing along to “Survivor,” “Ms. Jackson,” “Hot In Herre," “It’s Gonna Be Me,” and/or “Lose Yourself” was common place.
 You wished you had Cosmo and Wanda by your side or could hangout with the gang from “Hey Arnold.”
 A young explorer and her pet monkey would try to help you learn a second language, all while struggling to find things that were directly behind her the whole time.
 Our iPhones of the day were limited to playing just music and our Nokia phones would never shatter (seriously, after all the technological advances in the past decade and the screen fragility gets worse).
 One friend you could always count on being there was Tom…from Myspace, now it’s Zuckerberg and Russian hackers.
 Other than that and surviving Y2k, everything else was pretty chill.